seanblanchfield/blog/current/_posts/2022-03-28-realtime-pip-cameras-on-tv-with-home-assistant.md

 WebRTC Camera can be installed via HACS, and then can you enable it via Home Assistant's "Configuration > Devices & Services > Integrations".

-In version v2.2.0 I encountered a strange problem where the custom `webrtc-camera` card was only intermittently found by the lovelace UI (resulting in "Custom element doesn't exist" errors where the card should be in the UI).
+I encountered a strange problem where the custom `webrtc-camera` card was only intermittently found by the lovelace UI (resulting in "Custom element doesn't exist" errors where the card should be in the UI).
 To resolve this I manually added the relevant JS module in my Lovelace resources.
 You can do this from "Configuration > Dashboards > Resources", or if you use Lovelace in YAML mode, by adding something like the following:

 ``` yaml
 lovelace: